-The Cold Weather Payment Scheme has opened for this winter, meaning eligible people will get £25 if there’s a trigger in their local area.
+The Cold Weather Payment Scheme means eligible people will get £25 if there’s a trigger in their local area.

 Qualifying people get a payment if the average temperature in their area is recorded as or forecast to be zero degrees Celsius or below over seven days in a row.

 They will be able to get £25 for every seven-day period of very cold weather when the scheme runs, which is between November 1 and March 31 next year.

 People can no longer get Cold Weather Payments if they live in Scotland, but they might get a £50 annual Winter Heating Payment instead – which is paid regardless of weather conditions in the local area.

 Cold Weather Payments offer £25 to eligible people during periods of very cold weather

 The payment should be received within 14 working days of a trigger, and the money will be paid into the same bank or building society account as benefit payments.